egressif.

 An agent inside guardrails.

-YOUR AGENT decides · composes EGRESSIF GUARDRAILS AUTHENTICATED IDENTITY RATE GATE (PER IDENTITY) SUPPRESSION · DNC · DNP RECEIVER-AWARE PACING RECIPIENTS gmail · m365 · gateways EVENTS BACK TO THE AGENT · accepted / 4xx deferred / 5xx bounced · via webhooks REPLIES → real mailbox
+YOUR AGENT decides · composes EGRESSIF GUARDRAILS AUTHENTICATED IDENTITY RATE GATE (PER IDENTITY) SUPPRESSION · DNC · DNP RECEIVER-AWARE PACING RECIPIENTS gmail · m365 · gateways OUTCOMES RECORDED · accepted / 4xx deferred / 5xx bounced · fed back where your stack can use them REPLIES → real mailbox

 The problem